MostafaLabib6/Trello-RestApi-Testing/README.md

 # Trello-RestApi-Testing

 **Contain**:
+Practicing on Swagger:

-  practicing on Swagger
+practice on fakerestapi.
+---
+Trying  test in Swagger after that write tests on postman

-  apply Trello test Cases on postman
+Apply Trello test Cases on postman